Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Desember 2024 09.55.49 UTC
+- WIB: Senin, 23 Desember 2024 10.31.12 UTC
-- WITA: Senin, 23 Desember 2024 10.55.49 UTC
+- WITA: Senin, 23 Desember 2024 11.31.12 UTC
-- WIT: Senin, 23 Desember 2024 11.55.49 UTC
+- WIT: Senin, 23 Desember 2024 12.31.12 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

 Kategori: friendship